 Click on the book cover below to download the game boards and resources for book 2:

 Since you’ll come back to these pages over and over again, I recommend storing this file on your computer desktop or another place that’s easy to find.
 You could also print a few copies of each game board and store them with your book.

 In case you don’t have dice or playing cards at home, I’ve included some links below to get you started.

 NOTE: Some of the links on this page are affiliate links, which means I may make a small commission–at no cost to you–when you buy through a link on this page.

 2. dice and cards

-You’ll need a deck of cards and dice to play the games in Miss Brain’s Cool Math Games.
-In case you don’t have any, I’ve included links to some of my favorites below.
+You’ll need at least one deck of cards and two 6-sided dice to play most of the games in Miss Brain’s Cool Math Games.

 You will need coins for some of the games in this book.
 Use real coins.
-It’s cheaper than buying play money, and real money is way more fun!
+It’s the same price or cheaper than buying play money, and real money is way more fun!